pivotalsoftware/ESarch/README.md

 ## 1. Paving your Pivotal Application Service Environment

-The Axon Trader Reference Architecture is built using Java, Spring Boot and Node.js (bootstrapping an Angular single page application).
+The Axon Trader Reference Architecture is built using Java, Spring Boot and Node.js (bootstrapping React.js single page application).
 To run, the Axon Trader applications requires certain PAS Marketplace Services to be available in the "space" where you will host and run the applications.
 These marketplace services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Services Config Server][3] and [Spring Cloud Services Service Registry][4].

 To pave your PWS space with these marketplace services, simply run the `pave.sh` script provided.
 The pave script isn't rocket science, there's no magic, it just saves you typing `cf create-service` multiple times.
 Obviously it needs some details from you about your PWS space in order to run, as illustrated below...